vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 notes, review their conduct, weigh men and things, discuss future schemes and past mistakes.
-Such discussions were often carried far into the night and then the bugs and fleas of the dungeon were for- gotten ; not so the warders' reprimands for having broken the stillness of the night by their loud and at times heated conversation.
+Such discussions were often carried far into the night and then the bugs and fleas of the dungeon were for###gotten ; not so the warders' reprimands for having broken the stillness of the night by their loud and at times heated conversation.
 In spite of such " lapses" Tilak and Agarkar were on the whole fairly " well